Skip to main content Skip to navigation

 Postbloom organic applications

-For organic sprays, scout and begin spraying organic insecticides weekly once young nymphs become present, and continue until just past young nymph peak, 1100–1800 PDD (2nd generation) and 2800–3500 PDD (3rd generation).
+For organic sprays, scout and begin spraying organic insecticides weekly once young nymphs become present, and continue until just past young nymph peak, 1100–1800 PDD (second generation) and 2800–3500 PDD (third generation).
 Consider pear psylla and natural enemy thresholds to determine the necessity for sprays at this timing.
-Products to use include summer oil, Cinnerate, or neem (Aza-Direct, Neemix, or Rango) (Nottingham and Sater, 2021b).
-Do not use azadirachtin products on Comice.
+Products to use include summer oil, Cinnerate, or neem (Aza-Direct, Neemix, or Rango) (Nottingham and Sater 2021b).
+Do not use azadirachtin products on Comice pears.
 If pear psylla numbers are high, these products can be mixed to improve efficacy, but extra care should be taken to avoid marking or phytotoxicity.

 Selective Codling Moth and Mite Management